An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 quantifies the density of recurrent pairs, excluding the trivial diagonal $i = j$.
 Higher RR indicates that the trajectory repeatedly visits similar regions of conservation space, consistent with bounded oscillatory errors rather than secular drift.
 The determinism

 measures the fraction of recurrence points forming diagonal line structures of length at least $\ell_{\min}$ (typically $\ell_{\min} = 2$).
 Here $P(\ell)$ denotes the number of diagonal lines of exactly length $\ell$ in the recurrence matrix, where a diagonal line at offset $k > 0$ consists of consecutive entries $R_{i,i+k} = R_{i+1,i+1+k} = \cdots = 1$.
-Diagonal structures arise when segments of the trajectory evolve in parallel, a hallmark of deterministic dynamics on regular (non-chaotic) attractors~\cite{marwan2007recurrence}.
+Diagonal structures arise when segments of the trajectory evolve in parallel, a hallmark of deterministic dynamics on regular (non-chaotic) attractors~\cite{ref-42}.
 For integrable systems such as the KdV equation, DET $\to 1$ reflects confinement to invariant tori, whereas chaotic systems exhibit DET $\ll 1$ due to sensitive dependence on initial conditions disrupting parallel trajectory segments.
+In the context of ocean wave dynamics, high determinism values provide confidence that the numerical solver faithfully preserves the regular dynamical structure expected of the idealized KdV system, which is a prerequisite for reliable long-time simulations of solitary wave propagation and interaction~\cite{ref-6}.

 Complementary phase space characterization is obtained through analysis of Fourier mode amplitudes.
 The leading $K$ complex Fourier coefficients $\{\hat{u}_m^{(n)}\}_{m=0}^{K-1}$ (typically $K = 3$--$5$) extracted from each temporal snapshot define a trajectory in a $2K$-dimensional space (accounting for real and imaginary parts).
 Projection onto the real components of the first two modes, $(\text{Re}[\hat{u}_0^{(n)}], \text{Re}[\hat{u}_1^{(n)}])$, yields a two-dimensional phase portrait that visualizes the modal dynamics.
 For the KdV equation, the zeroth mode $\hat{u}_0^{(n)} = N^{-1}\sum_j u_j^{(n)}$ is proportional to the spatial mean (and hence to the mass $M$), while higher modes capture spatial structure.
 Bounded, closed orbits in this projection confirm the quasi-periodic character expected of integrable dynamics, whereas space-filling or divergent trajectories would signal chaotic or unstable behavior.